Neural Network-based Constrained Optimal Coordination for Heterogeneous Uncertain Nonlinear Multi-agent Systems: Main Result

 \section{Main Result}

-To solve this problem, we develop an embedding design and split the whole design into two parts.
-By first considering an auxiliary optimal coordination problem, we convert the original problem into some robust stabilization problems.
-Then, we complete the whole design via developing neural network-based controllers to solve our constrained optimal coordination problem.
+To solve this problem, we first consider an auxiliary problem and convert the original problem into some robust stabilization problem.
+Then, we develop the final optimal coordination controller by an internal model + neural network-based design.